 - Taking block and string voltages

-- Inspecting the physical condition of batteries, terminals and connections, including a detailed examination of individual cell for post and interconnector corrosion
+- Inspecting the physical condition of batteries, terminals and connections, including a detailed examination of individual cells for post and interconnector corrosion

 - Environmental checks including ambient temperature and cleanliness eg levels of dust

-Using web-based technology, modern battery management systems such as KUP’s PowerNSURE can check the internal resistance, temperature and voltage of every single battery sequentially.
+Using web-based technology, modern UPS battery management systems such as KUP’s PowerNSURE can check the internal resistance, temperature and voltage of every single UPS battery sequentially.
 Through an equalisation process, the system then corrects the charging voltage operating range.
 This prevents gassing, dry-out and thermal runaway of batteries, ensuring availability.
-Battery monitoring also removes the need for manual battery impedance testing at each inspection, reducing maintenance contract cost.
+UPS battery monitoring also removes the need for manual battery impedance testing at each inspection, reducing UPS maintenance contract costs.

-Benefits of preventative maintenance when it comes to batteries
+Benefits of preventative UPS maintenance when it comes to batteries

 Battery issues are the most common source of physical UPS system failure.
-As outlined above modern UPS batteries ultimately depend upon temperature dependent chemistry and a failure in one block will often disable an entire battery string.
-Therefore whilst good quality batteries in a well designed system typically provide many years of reliable life, investment in a battery management system and preventative maintenance visits by a suitably trained and experienced engineer directly correlate to being able to:
+As outlined above modern UPS batteries ultimately depend upon temperature-dependent chemistry and a failure in one block will often disable an entire battery string.
+Therefore whilst good quality batteries in a well-designed UPS system typically provide many years of reliable life, investment in a battery management system and preventative UPS maintenance visits by a suitably trained and experienced engineer directly correlate to being able to:

-- Ensure continuous uptime and availability of your UPS system
+- Ensure continuous uptime and availability of your uninterruptible power supply

-- Avoid the risk of additional costs for repair
+- Avoid the risk of additional costs for UPS repair

-- The ability to receive advance warning and allocate budget for future component replacement
+- The ability to receive advance warning and allocate a budget for future component replacement